flex-development/fct-api/docs/CONTRIBUTING.md

 ## Getting Started

-This project is structured as a monorepo and uses [Lerna][1] with Yarn workspaces.
-All projects are deployed with Vercel.

 ### Git Configuration

-Copy the [starter Git global configuration](.gitconfig) to stay inline with our coding guidelines, as well as begin extending your own workflow.
+Copy the [starter Git global config](.gitconfig) to stay inline with our coding guidelines, as well as begin extending your own workflow.

 **Note**: The examples below will uses aliases from the starter config.